xinlin-z/smally/README.md

 ## Compress JPGs Losslessly in Batch Mode

 Use -a to indicate your picture folder path, which should be an absolute path.
--a parameter is mandatory.
+-a parameter is mandatory, and use -r to recurse sub folders.

 Use --jpegtran --jpg to compress JPGs losslessly in batch mode.

 Example:

-    $ python3 smally.py -a ~/path/to/pic --jpegtran --jpg
+    $ python3 smally.py -a ~/path/to/pic -r --jpegtran --jpg
     /pics/vim_cheat_sheet.jpg -- [p]
     /pics/firefox_ca_info.jpg -- [p]
     /pics/reset_firefox.jpg -- [p]